Fares-ab/Saudi-Real-Estate-Analytics/README.md

 ## How to Use This Project

-1. Open the notebook inside the `Notebook` folder.
+1. Open `Notebook/data_cleaning.ipynb` to review the Python data-cleaning workflow.
-2. Run all cells to review the data-cleaning process.
+2. Review `SQL/analysis_queries.sql` to explore the MySQL analysis.
-3. Review the SQL queries inside the `SQL` folder.
-4. Open the Power BI file inside the `Dashboard` folder.
+3. Open `Dashboard/Saudi_Real_Estate_Analytics.pbix` using Power BI Desktop.
+4. Navigate between the three dashboard pages.
-5. Use the page navigation, slicers, reset buttons, and tooltips to explore the dashboard.
+5. Use the slicers and reset buttons to explore filtered views.
+6. Hover over charts to display the report-page tooltips and key insights.

+---

+## Data Disclaimer

+This project is intended for portfolio and educational purposes.

+The findings are based on a historical Kaggle dataset covering **2014–2022**.
+Listing prices represent advertised prices in the dataset and should not be interpreted as current market prices or completed transaction values.

 ---